In the guide

 Terms in consumer contracts set out the agreement you have with consumers - in other words, what you agree to do and what you expect the consumer to do.

-Any terms that are individually agreed with the consumer are called 'express terms'.
-This could be the price of the goods or service if it is not fixed.
+Terms that are individually agreed with the consumer are called 'express terms'.

 In consumer law, some terms are automatically part of a contract for the sale of goods or the supply of services (with or without goods).
+These are often called 'statutory rights'.
 For example, it is to be expected that goods are all of the following:

 • of satisfactory quality